DIY Candy Wrappers

 6. After a few minutes I flipped them over so that the coffee drips would create more interesting effects, then I just let them air dry on my table.
 This way I was able to get an almost organic coffee design on my paper, without actually doing too much work!
 So simple and beautiful!

 If you want to completely stain your paper with coffee, you can totally do that too!
 Just submerge it into the coffee, let it dry, then dip the edges again, to distress them even more.
 Just experiment and see what you get!

 P.S.
 Don’t forget to protect your working surface before engaging into any of these coffee staining activities!

 7. After the coffee stained paper has dried, measure and cut each long vertical strip into several smaller pieces – each of the smaller paper pieces will need to completely wrap around a bite size chocolate, while slightly overlapping.
-I got 3 final DIY Script Chocolate Wrappers from each of the 8 long vertical strips, so that was a total of 24 final individual script wrappers.
+I got 3 final DIY Candy Wrappers from each of the 8 long vertical strips, so that was a total of 24 final individual script wrappers.

 8. I decided to go with double sided tape to hold the overlapping paper together.

 I only applied the tape on the paper, while overlapping it on the back, and not on the gold foil.
 You might need to make some more trims and small adjustments here and there, but remember, these don’t have to be perfect!

 9. After finishing these first 3 pieces, I had this crazy idea of trying to add some sort of a message inside.
 Something like a fortune chocolate, if you wish!
 OK, is that even a thing, or did I just invent it right now?